stvnsok/flock-python-1531/src/assumptions.md

     *   For message/edit an empty string is a string that has no white space at all, therefore will have a length of zero without performing any stripping

 ## General:
+    * if token is invalid there should not be any other error messages before it